legendschwab/cmor438/Supervised Machine Learning/README.md

-Supervised Machine Learning is a class of machine learning where we work with labelled data.
-For example, if we have data
+Supervised Machine Learning is a class of machine learning where we work with labelled data to predict outcomes and discern relationships.

+Within supervised machine learning, there are two types: regression and classification.
+Regression focuses on predicting values given inputs.
+These values usually take on a continuous range.
+However, classification focuses on assigning categorical values given inputs.

 Examples Include:
 1. Perceptron